richardagalvez/jekyll-now/_posts/2016-10-18-Research-update: 1.md

+---
+layout: post
+title: Thoughts on Hankel functions, BBN, waterfall mechanisms in inflation and the NFL.
+---

 # October 18, 2016:
-Thoughts on Hankel functions, BBN, waterfall mechanisms in inflation and the NFL.

 Today was a pretty busy day.
 Started out the morning by working with graduate students who I tutor biweekly on math methods.
 They have an exam coming up this Friday and are pretty nervous about it.